 Results of the Historical Event

 Analysis of the received radio signals from the satellite allowed scientists to study the upper layers of the ionosphere, which was not possible before.
-Important information was obtained about the operating conditions of the satellite equipment, all calculations were verified, and the density of the upper layers of the atmosphere was determined by the satellite's deceleration as it descended from orbit.
+Important information was obtained about the operating conditions of the satellite equipment, all calculations were verified, and the density of the upper atmosphere was determined by the satellite's deceleration as it descended from orbit.

 The launch of the first Earth satellite and its flight received an overwhelming global response.
 Thousands of radio amateurs around the world, along with special stations, followed the satellite.
 Thus began the era of space achievements and the race for world leadership in space.